-Iran has quite recently introduced visa on arrival, which is great news, however, just as with many bureaucracies, this one raises a whole bunch of questions, so here is my experience from 2017 February with EU passport.
-Note, that it differs from country to country and places you have been to (like Israel and Iran do not get along well).
+Iran has quite recently introduced visa on arrival, which is great news, however, just as with many bureaucracies, how to obtain visa for Iran is a complex question.
+Thus, here is my experience from 2017 February with EU passport.
+Note, that it differs from country to country and places you have been to (like Israel and Iran do not get along well, luckily Israel does not stamp you passport).

 Before taking off

-I made tones of research before going to Iran and my main concern was the visa.
+I made tones of research before my trip my main concern was the visa for Iran.
 So here is the summary of what I’ve gathered before my trip and what actually happened at the border.

 Iran has been my dream for years, so I was determined and equipped to enter: passport (valid for more than 6 month and with an empty page for the new visa), insurance claiming being valid in the whole world including Iran, yes, it is the same as with Russia, whole world concept does not include them, it must be specified separately (my insurance wouldn’t not do that, it stated simply Asia).
 I had fake-booked hotels to cover all my travel period in Iran, as without train tickets and specific plan I could not know for sure where & when I will be.